-Thai junta tracks Internet posting to capture protest leader
+Thai junta tracks internet posting to capture protest leader

-BANGKOK Thai security forces tracked down and detained a prominent activist who helped organise protests against last month's military coup from comments he posted on the Internet, officials said on Friday.
+BANGKOK Thai security forces have tracked down and detained a prominent activist who helped organise protests against last month's military coup from comments he posted on the internet, officials said on Friday.

 "Soldiers and police were informed of the IP address used by Sombat to post comments so we searched a house in Chonburi and found Sombat there.
 We detained him.
 He is now with the army at an army base in Chonburi," Pisit told Reuters.